 - 1/2 tsp vanilla extract

-Into a clean bowl add powdered sugar.
+- Into a clean bowl add powdered sugar (2 cups and 1/4 cup).
 If you see lot of large clumps in the sugar, make sure to sift it first.

-Pour liquid into the powdered sugar mixture and beat on low speed using a hand held mixer.
+- Pour liquid into the powdered sugar mixture and beat on low speed using a hand held mixer.
 Mixture will be thin at first.
 Keep mixing, increase the speed to medium and beat until royal icing thickens and holds its peak.
+About 3 minutes.TIP : This recipe makes thick icing.
+This icing can be then used to create piped decorations or icing can be thinned down with water to decorate cookies.

-At this point you can use your icing for your project.
-Color it with gel food color if needed.
+- At this point you can use your icing for your project.
+Color it with gel food color.
+And thin it with water as needed to desired consistency.
+Fill piping bags and decorate.

 PIN IT for later